Welcome to your A-Z Handbook on living in halls!

 or

-Request the return of the item at the end of term and remove immediately from the premises.
-If an item is not collected at the end of term it will be disposed of
+Request the return of the item at the end of the semester and remove immediately from the premises.
+If an item is not collected at the end of the semester it will be disposed of

 When staff discover a banned item, this is removed and the resident is contacted by email to make them aware.
 The resident has the option of numbers two and three above.